alexanderjacks/dogged/src/pages/products/index.md

 templateKey: product-page
 title: Quests
 image: /img/sshot-pots-and-shrooms.png
-heading: Story vs Two-Day Quests
+heading: Story vs Help Wanted Quests
 description: >-
   There are two major types of quests, story quests and Help Wanted quests.
   Story quests are usually begun via the mail, but some tutorial quests are auto-accepted when you start a new farm.
 Story quests have no time limits or expiration dates.
 Help Wanted quests from outside Pierre's expire at 2am on the day after you accept them.